 For instance, Fidelity is a day trading platform that DOES NOT support hotkey assignment BUILT-IN.
 Instead, it has its own hotkeys such as Ctrl + P to launch Positions, Ctrl + O to launch Orders, etc.

 In such cases, you can use the record function of the keyboard, or the software that came with it, to set up macros instead.

 So for instance, you can assign one of the programmable keys to execute the CTRL+O command when pressed in Fidelity and another to execute the CTRL+P command when pressed.

 Quest Trade, on the other hand, allows you to set up hotkeys within the platform itself,

 Some call them programmable keys, others call them hotkeys yet others still refer to them as macro keys.

-These are dedicated extra buttons on keyboards that allow you to setup programmed commands to.
+These are dedicated extra buttons on otherwise normal QWERTY keyboards that allow you to set up programmed commands.

 You can set these commands using the included software.

 While there aren’t a whole lot of dedicated macro keys on a QWERTY keyboard, they are often deemed plenty for many day traders.